LedgerDomain/did-webplus/did-webplus/wasm/README.md

     package.json
     README.md

-Then run a local web server to serve the example web page (index.html), e.g.
+Ensure that the VDR is running (see above).
+Then run a local web server to serve the example web page (`index.html`), e.g.

     python3 -m http.server 3000

-and then load http://localhost:3000 in your web browser.
+and then load `http://localhost:3000` in your web browser.
 This is a very ugly -- but working -- example of some critical features of did-webplus running in a browser.

+For now, the IndexedDB-backed wallet is demonstrated upon first load, and its results can be seen in the console log.
+There should be corresponding VDR log messages (e.g. about DID creation).